<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 The next step, if you don't already have one in place, is to develop an IT-specific employee offboarding process.

-You may also need to develop a tracking process for company-provided devices, software and applications, so that when employees leave your organization you know exactly what items you'll need to collect and what access and permissions you'll need to disable .
+That way, when employees leave your organization you know exactly what items you'll need to collect, and what access and permissions you'll need to disable.

-Your internal team may be able to develop these procedural stepping stones or you may need help from an external IT support provider.
-Either way, it's imperative that you put processes in place to keep your data safe when employees leave
+Your internal team may be able to develop these procedural stepping stones or you may need help from an external managed IT services provider (MSP).
+Either way, it's imperative that you develop and implement a formal procedure to follow to keep your data safe when employees leave your company.

 Wondering how to select a provider?
 We know it can feel overwhelming.
-Learn the criteria you can use to select the best provider for you
+Learn Why Are More Small And Medium-Sized Businesses Using Managed IT?

-Or, if you are tired of scrolling through websites and just want to talk to someone, click the button below and one of our qualified IT solutions experts will reach out to schedule a call to talk with you about your organization, your goals, and your technology pain points.
+Or, if you are tired of scrolling through websites and just want to talk to someone, click the button below and one of our qualified IT solutions experts will reach out to schedule a call to find out more about your organization, your goals, and your technology pain points.

 Talk with a Human